Duloxetine (By mouth)

 - This medicine can increase thoughts of suicide.
 Tell your doctor right away if you start to feel depressed and have thoughts about hurting yourself.

-- This medicine can cause changes in your blood pressure.
-This may make you dizzy or drowsy.
+- This medicine may cause blurred vision, dizziness, drowsiness, trouble with thinking, or trouble with controlling body movements, which may lead to falls, fractures, or other injuries.
 Do not drive or do anything that could be dangerous until you know how this medicine affects you.
 Stand up slowly to avoid falls.

 - Do not stop using this medicine suddenly.
 Your doctor will need to slowly decrease your dose before you stop it completely.